Why Your OEM Website Isn’t Getting Found Online (And How to Fix It)

 Showing up on Google has never been more important for auto dealers (or any business).

-As the coronavirus has caused web traffic to spike almost 50% in some areas of the country, it’s clear that people are spending more time on their digital devices.
+Some areas of the country saw a spike of almost 50% in their web traffic during early days of the COVID-19 pandemic.It’s clear that people are spending more time on their digital devices.
 That means your opportunities to be found online have never been greater.

 But just how do people find you?